- Common Name

 In the wild, these ducks may use holes and burrows made by other animals to build their nest.

 Within days of hatching, the young are led from the nest to what field scientists call 'nursery water' by both parents or sometimes by other adults.
-This distance can be a mile or more!
+This distance can be a mile or more.
 In the nursery there are several young from other shelducks together under the care of one or more adults.
-The nursery group (or crèche) varies in size and age range (a normal size crèche is 20-40 individuals, but some groups of 100 have been recorded).
-Scientists believe the nursery supervisors are failed breeders or non-breeders.
+The nursery group (or crèche) varies in size and age range (a normal size crèche is 20 to 40 individuals, but some groups of 100 have been recorded).

 Shelducks are not diving birds, but they are able to dive if needed.
 The young ducklings dive freely but the adults only do so when wounded or frightened.

-Cape shelducks use the black-backed jackals's and other mammals's burrows for nesting sites and may be in danger themselves because of declining jackal populations.
+Cape shelducks may use the burrows of black-backed jackals may be in danger themselves because of declining jackal populations.